 Unfortunately, you can only use PayPal here if you are an Australian resident.
 In addition, you can only have one PayPal account per OzLotteries account.
 This means you cannot use different PayPal accounts to fund one OzLotteries account.
 To protect against fraud, members who use PayPal to deposit money into their account must withdraw the same amount (as they have deposited) via PayPal until they can use other withdrawal methods.
 For example, if you deposit $20, your first withdrawal must be $20 via PayPal.

 LotterBall is a free lottery service and the trademarked name is the property of calottery.com.
 There is not much information on this particular company, although we were able to review the group.
 The games the company offers include US Powerball, Mega Millions, SuperLotto Plus, Fantasy 5, Daily 3, and Daily 4.
 They offer their services for a flat rate, plus the value of each ticket.
 You can use PayPal, Visa, and MasterCard to pay for your tickets; however, should you win anything, you will have to travel out to California to receive your winnings.
 This could be a problem if you are an international player.

 Play Lottery via PayPal on SocialLottoPool

-Social Lotto Pool is based in Northern Virginia and is created from an idea of creating the largest lottery pool ever.
+Social Lotto Pool is based in Northern Virginia and is created with the idea of creating the largest lottery pool ever.
 In theory, but being a part of a massive lottery pool, you are increasing your odds of winning the lottery by playing collectively.
 The founders of Social Lotto Pool stated they founded their service when the Power Ball reached the record jackpot high.
-They stated that they would rather see 500 people win $1million rather than 1 person win $500million.
+They stated that they would rather see 500 people win $ 1 million rather than 1 person wins $500million.